Diversity. Equity. Inclusion. Access.

 We place great value in creating new work that fosters a greater understanding of our shared world.
 As a producer, presenter, and educator of theater, we are driven by the belief that theater can challenge and transform our ways of thinking.

-In our committed journey to inclusive excellence, we will expand our organizational artistic team by September 2021 to represent more diversity and commit to never becoming complacent in giving space for diverse voices to tell their stories.
+In our committed journey to inclusive excellence, we will expand our organizational artistic team to represent more diversity and commit to never becoming complacent in giving space for diverse voices to tell their stories.

 Atlantic Acting School